raspereza/HtoAA/4Tau/ztt/README.md

 ```
 fitDiagnostics_$bin_$era_$option.root
 ```
-The output file contains results of the fit, including computed value of track ID/Iso scale factor (nuisance parameter named `r`), as well as prefit and postfit shapes which can be used to produce distribution prior to the fit and after the fit.
+The output file contains results of the fit, including computed value of track ID/Iso scale factor (nuisance parameter named `r`), as well as prefit and postfit shapes which can be used to produce distributions of the fitted variable before and after the fit.